apecloud/kubeblocks/docs/user_docs/installation/install-with-kbcli/install-addons.md

 ## Use the index to install an addon

-With the release of KubeBlocks v0.8.0, addons are decoupled from KubeBlocks and some addons are not installed by default.
-If you want to use these addons, add addons first by index.
+With the release of KubeBlocks v0.8.0, Addons are decoupled from KubeBlocks and some Addons are not installed by default.
+If you want to use these Addons, install Addons first by index.
+Or if you uninstalled some Addons, you can follow the steps in this tutorial to install them again.

+This tutorial takes etcd as an example.
+You can replace etcd with the Addon you need.

 The official index repo is [KubeBlocks index](https://github.com/apecloud/block-index).
-The code of all addons is maintained in the [KubeBlocks addon repo](https://github.com/apecloud/kubeblocks-addons).
+The code of all Addons is maintained in the [KubeBlocks Addon repo](https://github.com/apecloud/kubeblocks-addons).

 1. View the index.